yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Sep.
 2022 - Oct.
 2022

-* Led and forecasted product prices across 5 retail locations through data management, encompassing 6M observations, data collection, model training, data processing and selection, and utilization of different models and methods.
+* Led a price forecasting project for products across 5 retail locations, managing over 6 million observations and coordinating end-to-end data management, including data collection, preprocessing, model training, and deployment.
-* Designed an efficient data visualization system for market analysis.
-Preprocessed raw data and conducted initial data analysis including exploratory analysis, outlier detection and correlation analysis using Pandas and Matplotlib in Python.
+* Designed an advanced data visualization system to facilitate market analysis.
+Leveraged Python libraries such as Pandas and Matplotlib to preprocess raw data, conduct exploratory data analysis, detect outliers, and analyze correlations, resulting in the identification of 15% more actionable trends in market patterns.
-* Engineered 20+ key features for modeling and prediction.
-The system improved work efficiency by 60% and reduced costs by $50K monthly.
+* Engineered over 20 critical features for modeling and prediction, enhancing model accuracy by 25%.
+Tested and compared models, including LOLIMOT and ARIMA, to select the most robust solution for dynamic price forecasting.
+* Improved operational efficiency by 60% through system automation, reducing manual intervention and cutting costs by $50,000 monthly across retail locations by optimizing pricing strategies and inventory management.

 ### Higher Education Mini-Program Development Competition, China Second Prize (top 3%)